BlackWasp

 Calculating a Soundex Code

-The first step is to add the signature of the GetSoundex method.
-This public method accepts a single parameter containing the string to be encoded.
-It returns the Soundex code as a new string.
+The first step is to add the GetSoundex method signature.
+This public method accepts a single parameter containing the string to encode.
+It returns the Soundex code as a string.
 To create the method, add the following code to the Soundex class:

 public string GetSoundex(string value)